bytefish/bytefish.de/blog/neo4j_dotnet.md

 [DB-Engines Ranking of Graph DBMS]: https://db-engines.com/en/ranking/graph+dbms

 So what Graph database should I use?
 The SQL Server 2017 Graph Database would be interesting, but it is at an early stage of development, and it comes with limited [Cypher Query Language] support.
 I don't have a SAP HANA License and no Oracle License at hand.

-So I decided to base this Graph database example on
-[Neo4j], which is the most popular Open Source Graph Database (according to the [DB-Engines Ranking of Graph DBMS]).
+So I decided to base this Graph database example on [Neo4j], which is the most popular Open Source Graph Database (according to the [DB-Engines Ranking of Graph DBMS]):

 > [Neo4j] is a graph database management system developed by Neo4j, Inc. Described by its developers as an ACID-compliant transactional database
 > with native graph storage and processing, Neo4j is the most popular graph database according to DB-Engines ranking.